Talca

-Talca (/es/) is a city and commune in Chile located about 255 km south of Santiago, and is the capital of both Talca Province and Maule Region (7th Region of Chile).
-As of the 2012 census, the city had a population of 201,142.
+Talca (/es/) is a city and commune in Chile located about 255 km south of Santiago, and is the capital of both Talca Province and Maule Region.
+It has 232,131 inhabitants.

 The city is an important economic center, with agricultural (wheat) and manufacturing activities, as well as wine production.
 It is also the location of the Universidad de Talca and the Catholic University of Maule, among others.
 The Catholic Church of Talca has held a prominent role in the history of Chile.